Saturday Night Wrist: Critical reception

-Saturday Night Wrist was mostly well received upon release by critics and fans alike, earning a score of 72 at Metacritic.
 Many critics and fans alike praised the album's tracks influenced by real-life struggles within the band.
 During a 2016 interview with Kerrang, Moreno revealed that the tensions during the recording process and Chi Cheng's death have prevented him from listening to the album since its release.

 Alternative Press gave the album a perfect score, stating "'Saturday Night Wrist' proves yet again that Deftones have a corner on the transcendental-metal market".
 Drowned in Sound also gave it a positive review, saying: "If you've even the slightest interest in 'heavy' music, you simply must make Saturday Night Wrist an integral part of your record collection".

 The A.V.
 Club gave it a positive review, stating: "The album is mostly a heady, atmospheric, willfully too-difficult-for-radio wash of sound that, save for a handful of tracks, stretches out and explores Deftones' creative limits more than ever before".
 Similarly, Adrien Begrand of PopMatters concluded: "For the most part, Saturday Night Wrist has the Deftones improving on all fronts, whether it's Moreno's stirring vocal work or the band's improved versatility ...
 The process might have been painstaking, but it appears that after all that work, the band is closer to a ? [sic]realized sound than ever before."

 Another positive review came from AllMusic, which said that "these songs, as diverse as they are, are utterly disciplined sonically.
 They have all the tension and dynamic, all the immediacy of yore, but the mix is spacious, and Chino Moreno's vocals soar above it".
 A less enthusiastic, although positive, review came from Rolling Stones Christian Hoard, who compared the band's "space-rock overlays" with Radiohead, but stated that "The songwriting never quite comes together, but this is a metal record that gets by as much on sonic tricks as monster riffs".
 Hoard nonetheless noted that the album was "viscerally shaking" and "artfully alluring," noting that "it's as dark as the Deftones have ever gotten, with sludgy stoner-rock bumping against prog-metal chops and scorched-earth atmospherics."
 Spin called the album "a sideways step in the right direction".

 PopMatters also noted that the band delved deep into shoegaze on the song "Cherry Waves".
 In 2016, Jonathan Dick of NPR Music retrospectively described the album as containing "math metal tendencies".
 The same year, Consequence of Sound placed the album's post-rock-influenced instrumental track, "U,U,D,D,L,R,L,R,A,B,Select,Start", at No. 15 in their list "The Top 20 Deftones Songs", describing the song as a "jazzy instrumental [that] ebbs and flows unlike anything else the band’s ever produced, a credit to the song’s bizarre instrumentation".
 PopMatters had also previously praised "U,U,D,D,L,R,L,R,A,B,Select,Start" as proof of Deftones' musical versatility.